Caprese Stuffed Chicken

 They believe that the quality and value of the food you eat enriches your life and they pride themselves on making products that do just that.
 It’ll make you feel good serving ingredients like these to your family and friends.

-After adding the Sundried Tomato Pesto, add fresh basil leaves, and mozzarella cheese.
+After adding the Sun-Dried Tomato Pesto, add fresh basil leaves, and mozzarella cheese.
 To seal the chicken breasts, use toothpicks that are inserted horizontally, almost like you are ‘sewing’ and the toothpick is your needle.
-You don’t want the toothpicks sticking straight up like fenceposts.
-You want them flush with the chicken and woven in which will help prevent leakage during cooking.

 Although some cheese and tomato pesto inevitably escapes, that’s okay because it creates an awesome pan sauce that’s bursting with flavor and you can just scoop that right over the finished chicken.

-Sear the chicken, transfer to the oven to bake, add petite diced tomatoes (use no-salt added because there’s enough salt from the tomato pesto and cheese) in the final minutes of cooking, and top the dish off with basil and Alessi Balsamic Reduction if you’d like.
+Sear the chicken, transfer to the oven to bake, add petite diced tomatoes in the final minutes of cooking, and top the dish off with basil and Alessi Balsamic Reduction if you’d like.

 Make sure to look for other Alessi toppings like pates, capers, pine nuts, and more.